WasabiAiR/stow/README.md

 Call such methods first passing in `stow.CursorStart` as the cursor, which indicates the first item/page.
 The method will, as one of its return arguments, provide a new cursor which you can pass into subsequent calls to the same method.

 When `stow.IsCursorEnd(cursor)` returns `true`, you have reached the end of the set.

+## Contributing

+Note that for some packages like `remote` tests are guarded with `int` (_integration_) build tags, because they require external dependencies like e.g. NFS Server with specific address (for `remote`).
+If you contribute to any of these implementations, be sure to run these integration tests on your machine before submitting a change.